Biology

 I think biology is one of the broadest subjects you can study here - from biochemistry and microbes to ecosystems and conservation.
 Biology is an incredibly dynamic field and new research continues to transform how we understand the natural world, so it’s impossible to be bored!

-This means that the course has a lot of flexibility too - in tutorials you can delve into whatever subject grabs your curiosity.
+This means that Biology degrees have a lot of flexibility too - in tutorials you can delve into whatever subject grabs your curiosity.
 This year my tutorials have covered topics such as the role of the cytoskeleton in cancer and tool use in animals.

 Most important thing you’ve learnt?